OpenMage/magento-lts/README.md

 ### Manual Install

-Download the latest [release archive](https://github.com/OpenMage/magento-lts/releases) and extract it over your existing install.
+Download the latest [release archive](https://github.com/OpenMage/magento-lts/releases) and extract it over your existing install. **Important:** you must download the ZIP file from a tagged version on the releases page, otherwise there will be missing dependencies.

 ### Composer